Corndel/DA4-WS4-PBI-NHS/README.md

 # Recreating a Dashboard in PowerBI
-In this workhsop we will be taking inspiration from a published NHS PowerBI Dashbpard.\
+In this workhsop we will be taking inspiration from a published NHS PowerBI Dashbpard.

 ![alt text](image-2.png)

 https://app.powerbi.com/view?r=eyJrIjoiOTNjNTRhZDQtOTFhNy00MTNmLWIxODgtNTZiNWQ5YWViYTc4IiwidCI6IjUwZjYwNzFmLWJiZmUtNDAxYS04ODAzLTY3Mzc0OGU2MjllMiIsImMiOjh9\

-We will make a few ammendments and add bar charts and call out cards..
+We will make a few ammendments and add bar charts and call out cards.

 ![alt text](image-38.png)